comScore

 Don’t toss those eggs!
 Make this Tamago Sando instead!

-In Canada, “best before” dates are legally required to appear on packaged food products, such as milk and eggs, that have a shelf-life of 90 days or less.
+According to the Canadian government, the “best before” dates are legally required to appear on packaged food products, such as milk and eggs, that have a shelf-life of 90 days or less.
 Packaged food with a shelf-life longer than 90 days isn’t required to be labelled with a “best before” date, but many manufacturers choose to include one anyway.
 Keep in mind that the “best before” date only applies to unopened foods, so no promises are being made about the freshness of that milk carton once you pop it open to take your first sip.

 What do “expiry” dates mean in Canada?